Introduction to Teeth Cleaning

-How We Clean Teeth at Willow Pass Dental Care
+How We Clean Teeth

 Dental cleaning is performed by specially-trained hygienists who work under the supervision of Dr. Reza Khazaie, who himself is a highly regarded and well-known Prosthodontist as well as owner of Willow Pass Dental Care.

 While Dr. Khazaie will not be performing your dental cleaning directly, he along with other dentists on the team will be a part of your examination to ensure that your dental care and health is in good standing.

 Dr. Reza Khazaie is a nationally known prosthodontist who is regarded as the smile expert.
-Dr. Khazaie is an expert on the specialized treatment of dental and facial problems that involve restoring missing teeth and jaw structures.
+In addition, Dr. Khazaie is an expert on the specialized treatment of dental and facial problems that restore missing teeth and jaw structures.

 So if you’re looking to learn as much as you can about teeth cleaning, you’ve come to the right place.